Manipal-OSF/bot/README.md

-# MAHEbot
+# OSF-bot
-A community bot, used in the MIT CO'25 server.
+A community bot, used in the Manipal OSF server.

 ---

 ## Contribute

-If you want to contribute, report a problem, add or suggest a new fix or feature, you can [open a new issue](https://github.com/Manipal-OSF/MAHE-bot/issues/new).
+If you want to contribute, report a problem, add or suggest a new fix or feature, you can [open a new issue](https://github.com/Manipal-OSF/OSF-bot/issues/new).
 The issue should be accepted and discussed before starting to work on the feature.
 See [Dev Installation](#Dev-Installation) to know how to start working on said feature.

 ---